Below you will find answers to the most frequently asked questions.

 I would like to migrate all my resources ASAP, is that possible?

-We are continously working on resolving impedements that might block some migrations, you can contact support to validate if your instances can already be migrated.
+We are continuously working on resolving impediments that might block some migrations.
+You can contact support to validate if your instances can already be migrated.

 Will my SSH host key change if cloud-init is enabled?